The best fashion and beauty deals to shop this Black Friday

-Black Friday is just around the corner, and with it comes the start of a day (or weekend, or week) of sales at pretty much every retailer under the sun.
-We’ve rounded up some of the best fashion and beauty deals and sales out there, from men’s and women’s favorites like Banana Republic, COS and Everlane to long-loved retailers like Macy’s, Nordstrom and Carhartt.
+Black Friday is officially here, and we’ve rounded up some of the best fashion and beauty deals and sales out there, from men’s and women’s favorites like Banana Republic, COS and Everlane to long-loved retailers like Macy’s, Nordstrom and Carhartt.

 Plus, specialty retailers like ThirdLove, which sells great bras and underwear, and Hatch Collection, a much-loved maternity line, are also offering some can’t-miss discounts over Black Friday.
 Whether you’re shopping for yourself or for others over the holidays, check out the best of fashion and beauty Black Friday has to offer.